Files / United States

 Document Introduction

 This report is based on the testimony submitted by General Christopher G. Cavoli, Commander of U.S. European Command (USEUCOM), to the U.S. Senate Armed Services Committee on April 3, 2025.
-The testimony comprehensively outlines the most severe security challenges facing the European theater since the end of the Cold War, with a core focus on the persistent threat posed by Russia and its impact on the transatlantic security architecture.
+The testimony comprehensively outlines the most severe security challenges faced by the European theater since the end of the Cold War, with a core focus on the persistent threat posed by Russia and its impact on the transatlantic security architecture.